Arkeniq/arkeniq.github.io/_posts/2025-01-20-Osteoarthritis-DEG-RQdeltaCT.md

 title: "🔬 DGE in osteoarthritis patients using qPCR & RQdeltaCT"
 date: 2025-01-20 11:00:00 +0200
 last_modified_at: 2025-05-15 21:41:00 +0200
-description: "A walkthrough of relative quantification of gene expression in an osteoarthritis dataset using the RQdeltaCT R package"
+description: "Relative quantification of gene expression in an osteoarthritis dataset"
 tags: [Bioinformatics, R, qPCR, Osteoarthritis, RQdeltaCT]
 ---

 My colleague Mădălina was working on an interesting osteoarthritis project - she was looking to perform relative quantification of gene expression for a handful of genes that were amplified in triplicate using the Bio-Rad CFX Real-Time PCR system, from 28 osteoarthritis and 3 control samples, and an average Ct was calculated for each sample.
-I jumped in to help with the data analysis using `R`!
+She asked if I could join in to help with the data analysis using `R`.

 This post walks through the main steps we took, primarily leveraging a neat R package called [RQdeltaCT](https://github.com/Donadelnal/RQdeltaCT) which is designed to streamline this kind of analysis.
 I followed the instruction found on [CRAN](https://cran.r-project.org/web/packages/RQdeltaCT/vignettes/my-vignette.html).

 ### 🛠️ Setting up the environment

 First things first, I needed to get R ready with the necessary packages and load the data.
 I started by ensuring all the required packages were installed.
-The star of the show was `RQdeltaCT` along `tidyverse` for general data manipulation.  erged all the raw Ct data into a CSV file named `data_Ct_long.csv` which was loaded using the `read_Ct_long()` function after being molded into the required format.
+The star of the show was `RQdeltaCT` along `tidyverse` for general data manipulation.
+Mădălina merged all the raw Ct data into a CSV file named `data_Ct_long.csv` which I then loaded in the environment using the `read_Ct_long()` function after editing it with the required format.

 ```r
 # Set the working directory